Abigail/Abigail.github.io/Src/Trapped/nightrider.md

 #### Square

-Surpringly, despite the %%PIECE%% having more squares to move to in each steps, the %%PIECE%% gets trapped sooner than the [*Knight*](knight.html).
-Where the [*Knight*](knight.html) gets trapped in 2,015 steps, the %%PIECE%% gets trapped after 509 steps!
+Surpringly, despite the **Nightrider** having more squares to move to in each steps, the **Nightrider** gets trapped sooner than the [*Knight*](knight.html).
+Where the [*Knight*](knight.html) gets trapped in 2,015 steps, the **Nightrider** gets trapped after 509 steps!

 #### Diamond

-On the Diamond Spiral, the %%PIECE%% gets trapped after 1,687 steps.
+On the Diamond Spiral, the **Nightrider** gets trapped after 1,687 steps.
 This is less than half the number of steps the %%KNIGHT%% makes before getting trapped (3,722).